-- 2 Start the engine, warm it up for several minutes, and then turn it off - Place an oil pan under the engine to collect the used oil. - 4 Remove the engine oil filler cap with the special wrench - 5 Remove the engine oil drain bolt to drain the oil from the crankcase
+- 1. Cowling - 2.
+Projection - Start the engine, warm it up for several minutes, and then turn it off. - 4.
+Place an oil pan under the engine to collect the used oil. - 5.
+Remove the engine oil filler cap with the special wrench. - 6.
+Remove the engine oil drain bolt to drain the oil from the crankcase.

-1 Engine oil drain bolt
+1. Engine oil drain bolt

-Skip steps 6-8 if the oil filter cartridge is not being replaced.
+Skip steps 7-9 if the oil filter cartridge is not being replaced.

-6. Remove the oil filter cartridge with an oil filter wrench.
+7. Remove the oil filter cartridge with an oil filter wrench.

-1 Oil filter wrench

-2 Engine oil filter cartridge
+- 1. Oil filter wrench - 2.
+Engine oil filter cartridge

-An oil filter wrench is available at a Yamaha dealer
+An oil filter wrench is available at a Yamaha dealer.

-- 6 - Apply a thin coat of engine oil to the O-ring of the new oil filter cartridge.
+Apply a thin coat of engine oil to the O-ring of the new oil filter cartridge.

-1 O-ring
+1. O-ring

-Make sure that the O-ring is properly seated
+Make sure that the O-ring is properly seated.

-- 6 - 8.
-Install the new oil filter cartridge with an oil filter wrench, and then tighten it to the specified torque with a torque wrench
+Install the new oil filter cartridge with an oil filter wrench, and then tighten it to the specified torque with a torque wrench.

-1 Torque wrench
+1. Torque wrench

-Tightening torque: Oil filter cartridge 17 Nm (1 7 m·kgf, 12 ft·lbf)
+Oil filter cartridge: 17 Nm (1.7 m·kgf, 12 ft·lbf)

-Install the engine oil drain bolt, and then tighten it to the specified torque
+Install the engine oil drain bolt, and then tighten it to the specified torque.